wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

     * With [`disable_acl on`](#disable_acl), IP lists are not processed and enabling `wallarm_acl_access_phase` does not make sense.
     * The `wallarm_acl_access_phase` directive has priority over [`wallarm_mode`](#wallarm_mode) which results in blocking requests from denylisted IPs even if the filtering node mode is `off` or `monitoring` (with `wallarm_acl_access_phase on`).

+### wallarm_acl_export_enable

+The directive enables `on` / disables `off` sending of the requests/statistics from the [denylisted](../user-guides/ip-lists/denylist.md) IPs from node to the Cloud.

+* With `wallarm_acl_export_enable on` the full information about the request from the denylisted IP will be [displayed](../user-guides/events/analyze-attack.md#analyze-requests-in-events-from-denylisted-ips) in the corresponding event in the **Events** section.

+    Thus, you can [search](../user-guides/search-and-filters/use-search.md#search-by-attack-type) for these events using the `blocked_source` in the search string and then open found event details to get full information on the request.

+* With `wallarm_acl_export_enable off` only the generic information about the event will be displayed - no request details will be presented.

+!!! info
+    This parameter is set inside the http block.

+    **Default value**: `off`

+### wallarm_acl_export_shm_size

+Applicable when `wallarm_acl_export_enable on`.

+Sets the maximum amount of shared memory that the Wallarm upload of the requests/statistics from the denylisted IPs can consume.

+With an average record size of 400 bytes, and `wallarm_acl_export_shm_size` of 64MB, the process can handle approximately 160,000 records simultaneously.
+Increasing the memory by two doubles the module's capacity in a linear fashion.

+!!! info
+    This parameter is set inside the http block.

+    **Default value:** `64m` (64 MB)

+### wallarm_acl_export_sample_limit

+Applicable when `wallarm_acl_export_enable on`.

+Number of comparable and identical requests within time set by `wallarm_acl_export_sample_group_lifetime` which when exceeded the node stops sending requests from the denylisted IPs to the Cloud and starts sending only statistics.

+Sending statistics instead of requests is called **sampling**.
+This and related directives configure sampling on the node side and only for requests from the denylisted IPs - on the contrary, sampling for other requests is [configured](../user-guides/events/analyze-attack.md#sampling-of-hits) in the Cloud.
+Cloud sampling always skips denylisted IPs requests, so two configurations do not interfere.

+!!! info
+    This parameter is set inside the http block.

+    **Default value:** 10

+### wallarm_acl_export_sample_group_lifetime

+Applicable with `wallarm_acl_export_enable on`.

+Sets time in seconds within which if number of comparable and identical requests exceeds `wallarm_acl_export_sample_limit` the node stops sending requests from the denylisted IPs to the Cloud and starts sending only statistics.

+!!! info
+    This parameter is set inside the http block.

+    **Default value:** 3600 (1 hour)

+### wallarm_acl_export_stats_bucket_interval

+Applicable when `wallarm_acl_export_enable on`.

+Sets interval in seconds for sending statistics to the Tarantool.
+Statistics instead of full requests is sent when `wallarm_acl_export_sample_limit` is exceeded.

+!!! info
+    This parameter is set inside the http block.

+    **Default value:** 60 (1 minute)

+### wallarm_acl_export_stats_bucket_lifetime

+Sets time in seconds to store statistics within the NGINX process if Tarantool connection is interrupted.
+On exceeding the time, if Tatantool connection is not restored, the statistics is considered outdated and deleted.

+!!! info
+    This parameter is set inside the http block.

+    **Default value:** 1800 (30 minutes)

 ### wallarm_api_conf

 A path to the `node.yaml` file, which contains access requirements for the Wallarm API.